mandragora-hub/serial-port-monitor/README.md

 ## Background

-Well, I just not want to install Arduino IDE for simple use him monitor.
-Also were a perfect time to learn how to use Gtk (Or better say Gtkmm, I consider use C Gtk, but I dont remenber why decided to the C++ Gtkmm, perhaps for the readable).
-I use a lot Gtkmm book example, more specifically the [A trivial applicaction](https://gnome.pages.gitlab.gnome.org/gtkmm-documentation/chapter-building-applications.html) was like the boilerplate.
+Well, I just don't want to install Arduino IDE only to use its monitor.
+Also was a perfect time to learn how to use Gtk (Or better say Gtkmm, I consider using C Gtk, but I don't remember why I decided to the C++ Gtkmm, perhaps for the readability).
+I use a lot Gtkmm book example, more specifically the [A trivial application](https://gnome.pages.gitlab.gnome.org/gtkmm-documentation/chapter-building-applications.html) was like the boilerplate.

-The serial port comunication was posible thanks to [libserialport](https://sigrok.org/wiki/Libserialport) by Sigrok.
+The serial port communication was possible thanks to [libserialport](https://sigrok.org/wiki/Libserialport) by Sigrok.

-*If you want to test with a virtual port communication, there was a script in script folder that configure [tty0tty](https://github.com/freemed/tty0tty)* temporarily.
+*If you want to test with a virtual port communication, there was a script in the script folder that configures [tty0tty](https://github.com/freemed/tty0tty)* temporarily.

 ** The project has a recreational purpose.
-Use with carefull. **
+Use with care. **

 ## Requirements